We Are Unfrackable

-The Wet’suwet’en Hereditary Chiefs have launched two separate legal actions to defend their rights and title from unwanted industrial activity, and to hold the governments of Canada and British Columbia accountable to climate commitments for future generations.
+The Wet’suwet’en Hereditary Chiefs have launched legal actions to defend their rights and title from unwanted industrial activity, and to hold the governments of Canada and British Columbia accountable to climate commitments for future generations.

 Donate to support the Wet’suwet’en legal defence fund and take a stand for future generations.

 Coastal GasLink is proposing a 670-km pipeline carrying fracked gas from Dawson Creek to a proposed LNG facility in Kitimat.
 The pipeline is owned by TransCanada, the same corporation funding the Keystone XL and Energy East Pipeline projects.
 If built, the pipeline would irreversibly transform the ecology and character of northern B.C.
 It would also lock in decades of fossil fuel extraction at a time when scientists are warning of untold suffering unless all nations rapidly scale down production of fossil fuels.